UtrechtUniversity/MATLAB-on-HPC/Part-3-Parallel-Matlab.md

 1. The main script should be structured and saved as a function.

-2. Any input variables that are passed assigned outside this function and passed when calling the main function are passed as characters and need to be converted to numeric.
+2. Any input variables that are assigned outside this function and passed when calling the main function are passed as characters and need to be converted to numeric.

 Example:

 ```
 function m = examplescript (n)          % Create function

 if (isstr(n))                           % Convert function input
   n = str2num(n);                       % Convert function input
 end                                     % Convert function input

+load examplefile.mat                    % Load input data

-m = magic(n);                   % Main body of script
+m = l*rand(1,n);                        % Main body of script
 disp(m)                                 % Main body of script

+save(fullfile(pwd,'outputfile.mat'));   % Save output data

 end                                     % End of function
 ```
 The output m will be printed as text in the output file of the HPC job.
-To save variable or the entire workspace for future analyses, use the save command and save e.g. as .mat file.
+Using the save command the entire workspace is saved as .mat file for future analyses.

 To be compatible with HPC, scripts have to be translated to machine language using the [mcc](https://nl.mathworks.com/help/compiler/mcc.html) command.
 Compiling the above script can be done as follows.